Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ## i.
 Group Meetings
 ### Tuesday, August 30th
-**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles and David Xu
+**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles, and David Xu
 **Time:**  5:00 pm - 6:30 pm
 **Summary:**  During our first official group meeting, we collectively decided that we wanted to develop a side scrolling space shooting game called *Shoot'em Doods* using the Unity Game Engine.
 In addition, we decided that we wanted our game to have a three way power-up system and branching level paths.

 ### Tuesday, September 6th
-**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles and David Xu
+**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles, and David Xu
 **Time:** 5:00 pm - 5:30 pm
 **Summary:**  We discussed the talking points of our first presentation and decided that Jacob Hinton would be the presenter because he was the one who came up with the game idea.
 Jacob also showed the team the powerpoint he had made and received feedback on modifications.